Are You Harnessing The Power Of Web Analytics To Improve Your Online Business?

-- Are you using the Web Analytics data in your decision making?
+- Are you using Web Analytics data in your decision-making?

-I continue to be amazed when people answer no to both of these, or answer yes to the first and then go searching through e-mails to find that latest report in answer to the second.
-For a business who is serious about the internet – not using Web Analytics is like not looking at your Profit and Loss accounts on a regular basis.
+I continue to be amazed when people answer no to both of these or answer yes to the first and then go searching through e-mails to find the latest report in answer to the second.
+For a business that is serious about the internet – not using Web Analytics is like not looking at your Profit and Loss accounts on a regular basis.
 You are flying blind and will make poor decisions.

 Web Analytics – Not just measuring “hits”

 Web Analytics tools aren’t purely for detecting how much traffic or ‘hits’ your site has gotten over a period of days, weeks or months and anyone who uses them purely in this vein is definitely missing out on a significant opportunity.